peterbe/premailer/README.md

       --preserve-style-tags
                             Do not delete <style></style> tags from the html document.
+      --keep-original-css
+                            Never remove or strip any of the original css found in the original head of the document.
+This will produce duplicate declarations.
       --remove-star-selectors
                             All wildcard selectors like '* {color: black}' will be removed.